 Read much more about multichannel in this article.

 This allows you to download the STEREO & MULTICHANNEL version* of the music together rather than buying the Stereo and Multichannel version separately.
-Use this option if you have both stereo and multichannel equipment to play DSD music files.
-Or if you think you will be getting a multichannel setup in the future.
-The stereo version will be displayed at only a few euro's while the price of the multichannel stays intact.
-The surcharge for stereo covers our cost of data transfer.
+Use this option if you have both stereo and multichannel equipment to play DSD music files and want to save money at the same time.

 Binaural is always 2.0.
 Binaural recordings are recommended to be played back using headphones.
 Binaural recording is a method of recording sound that uses two microphones, arranged with the intent to create a 3-D stereo sound sensation for the listener of actually being in the room with the performers or instruments using a head-shaped microphone (see example below).

 SonoruS Holographic Imaging

 SonoruS Holographic Imaging (SHI) was invented by the Dutch engineer Arian Jansen.
 SHI uses a proprietary matrix incorporating phase, timing and EQ information to reproduce a three-dimensional listening experience from two speakers.
 With the correct playback setup, this format can fill the room with musical information, with sound coming from up to 270 degrees around the listening position.